bauma 2019

 Interactive Trade Show Terminals in the Liebherr “Future Pavilion”

-This leading international construction machinery trade fair takes place every three years and is a veritable show of superlatives: 3,700 exhibitors and more than 600,000 trade visitors meet in Munich on the world’s largest exhibition grounds.
+This leading international trade fair for construction machinery takes place every three years and is a show of superlatives: 3,700 exhibitors and more than 600,000 trade visitors come together at the world’s largest exhibition centre in Munich.

-The biggest and most important one of these exhibitors is the Liebherr company with 14,000 square meters of open air‑exhibition space.
+The largest and most important of these exhibitors is Liebherr, with 14,000 square metres of open-air exhibition space.
 The construction machinery manufacturer presented itself under the motto ‘Together.
 Now & Tomorrow’.
-Amongst the over 100 exhibits on display were novelties and product advancements in the area of tower cranes, mobile and crawler cranes, mining and earthmoving machinery, material handling, civil engineering, and concrete technology.
-This very exhibition space featured the largest machinery on the entire bauma trade show, which could be marveled at in numerous live shows.
-The assembly of the trade show stand with its several buildings was carried out over the course of almost one year.
+Among the more than 100 exhibits were innovations and product developments in the fields of tower cranes, mobile and crawler cranes, mining and earthmoving machinery, materials handling, civil engineering and concrete technology.
+The largest machines of the entire bauma exhibition were on display in this area and could be admired in numerous live demonstrations.
+It took almost a year to set up the stand, which consisted of several buildings.

-On behalf of Ars Electronica, Garamantis had the opportunity to contribute to several interactive exhibits in a “Future Pavilion” located in the Liebherr service center: for example, the multi-touch software, control, and CMS integration used all had a Berlin provenance.
+On behalf of Ars Electronica, Garamantis had the opportunity to contribute to several interactive exhibits in a “Future Pavilion” located in the Liebherr Service Centre: for example, the multi-touch software, the control system and the CMS integration all came from Berlin.

-An interactive display case equipped with a touch panel and electrically switchable foil illustrated Liebherr’s comprehensive refurbishment program.
-For this, each step of the process – starting from the old component’s submission right until the installation of the new one – was explained clearly on the monitor, while the respective structural elements were either visualized or obscured behind the electric foil.
+Liebherr’s comprehensive refurbishment programme was presented in an interactive showcase equipped with a touch panel and electrically switchable film.
+Each step of the process – from removing the old component to installing the new one – was clearly explained on the screen, while the relevant structural elements were either visualised or hidden behind the electrical foil.

-A second one of Garamantis’s interactive display cases presented seven construction machines on a turntable.
-Visitors could select, for instance, an excavator via swipe gesture on the display case’s glass surface, whereupon information on its range of application, its performance features, and equipment options was given on two monitors.
-As at all other terminals as well, it was possible to switch back and forth between German and English presentation mode anytime.
+A second of Garamantis’ interactive showcases presented seven construction machines on a turntable.
+Visitors could select an excavator, for example, by swiping across the glass surface of the showcase, whereupon two monitors displayed information on its range of applications, performance characteristics and equipment options.
+As with all the other terminals, it was possible to switch between German and English presentation modes at any time.

-An expansive interactive monitor wall with recessed multi-touch screens gave visitors an idea of the span of the manufacturer’s worldwide sales network and of the range of services on offer.
-They could playfully explore a high‑resolution 3D globe with their hands, or the globe played back prefabricated stories.
-A second multi-touch screen was mounted behind one round and one rectangular shaped cut out opening in the wall, which gave it a particularly striking appearance (round monitor).
-Here, visitors could choose from Liebherr’s different “Care Packs” and get a comprehensible and animated overview of the services included.
+A large interactive monitor wall with recessed multi-touch screens gave visitors an idea of the breadth of the manufacturer’s worldwide sales network and range of services.
+They could playfully explore a high-resolution 3D globe with their hands, or the globe could play pre-recorded stories.
+A second multi-touch screen was mounted behind a round and a rectangular cut-out in the wall, giving it a particularly striking appearance (round monitor).
+Here, visitors could choose from the various Liebherr “Care Packs” and get a clear and animated overview of the services included.

-A fourth terminal consisted in an online-store simulation using real example products, where visitors could intuitively select products and goods and obtain further related information on a multi-touch monitor.
-The control of this installation was realized by means of RFID stickers on the items.
+A fourth terminal consisted of an online store simulation with real product examples, where visitors could intuitively select products and goods and obtain further related information on a multi-touch monitor.
+This installation was controlled by RFID stickers on the products.

 Photos: Ars Electronica / Stepha Farkashazy